• Skip to main content

 What Is the Permanent Portfolio?

-The Permanent Portfolio is a simple 4-slice portfolio created by investment advisor Harry Browne in the 1980’s and presented in his book Fail-Safe Investing in 2001.
-It looks like this:
+The Permanent Portfolio is a simple 4-slice portfolio created by investment advisor Harry Browne in the 1980's and presented in his book Fail-Safe Investing in 2001.
+Its allocations look like this:

 • 25% Total US Stock Market